 Rice’s learning management system is called Canvas.
 Instructional technology systems (referred to as "podiums”) are available in classrooms and computer teaching labs across campus and enable faculty to teach using a variety of digital teaching tools.
-Learn more at Learning Environments or see KnowledgeBase documents about Canvas.
+Learn more at Learning Environments or see Teaching with Technology Resources in Canvas.

 - News and Training

 Learning Environments Newsletter: monthly email contains tips and tricks for common technology as well as new features and reminders.